clovisjohn/ticker-retriever/README.md

 # crypto-filter

-## V0.1 Breakdown:
-*Identify tokens tickers using AI, ideal for finding upcoming projects.*

-Manually exporting telegram chat history and then processing it using beautifulsoup and regex.
-Use spacy named entities recognization to isolate tokens tickers

-To improve:
-Getting live data instead of manually exporting chat history Build a custom filter or train a model to recognize tokens tickers

 ## GOAL:
 Get a list of token tickers from a telegram group chat with the number of occurences of each one